seanf316/P2-Movie-Buff-Or-Bluff/README.md

 ### Highscores

 The Highscores page can be accessed via the Highscores button on the homepage of the website, when clicked it will display the users Highscores and give the option to return Home, Play Quiz or Clear Highscores.
-I was in 2 minds to include the Clear Highscores button but from who I spoke to (class mates/family/mentor) majority feedback was that they were happy to have it there.
+I was in 2 minds whether to include the Clear Highscores button but from speaking to (class mates/family/mentor) majority feedback was that they were happy to have it there.
 ![Desktop Highscores](/docs/readme/features/desktop-highscores.PNG)

 ### Instructions Modal